AdobeDocs/campaign.en/help/v7/production/using/audit-trail.md

     * Wakeup which equals to the action Execute pending tasks now
     * Unconditional Stop

-  For more information on workflows, refer to this [page](../../workflow/using/about-workflows.md).
+  For more information on workflows, refer to this .

-  For more on how to monitor workflows, refer to the [dedicated section](../../workflow/using/monitoring-workflow-execution.md).
+  For more on how to monitor workflows, refer to the .

 * **Option audit trail**: Check the activities and last modifications done to your options.

-  For more information on options, refer to this [page](../../installation/using/configuring-campaign-options.md).
+  For more information on options, refer to this .

 ## Accessing Audit trail {#accessing-audit-trail}